akihiro-inui/MusicGenreClassifiaction/README.md

-## Abstract
+## About

 The automatic classification system to the most widely used music dataset; the GTZAN Music Genre Dataset was implemented.
-The system was implemented with a set of low-level features and several supervised classification methods.
+The system was implemented with a set of low-level features, mel-spectorogram and several supervised classification methods.

-## Introduction

-Music Genre Classification to the most widely used dataset; GTZAN was implemented with a set of several low-level feature extraction and machine learning methods.
-10 features are extracted from audio files and classified with serveral classifiers, k-NN, multilayer perceptron and logistic regression.

-For the further information about the feature extraction methods, please have a look the papers in the reference.

 ## The Dataset
 The GTZAN Music Genre Dataset, which is a collection of 1000 songs in 10 genres, is the most widely used dataset.